SuperOfficeDocs/superoffice-docs/docs/service/install/manual-steps.md

 # Manual steps to install Service

 From SuperOffice 8.1 both SuperOffice Web and Service must run on the same root domain.
-It will be easier to create Application Routing Routing rules (ARR) if you do the manual installation and place Service in a sub application.
+It will be easier to create Application Routing Routing rules (ARR) if you do the manual installation and place Service in a sub-application.

 Installing SuperOffice Web client and Service on the same domain under different applications requires some manual steps for Service.